-National Zoo to split with longtime funding partner FONZ
+National Zoo to split with longtime partner FONZ

 Smithsonian leadership got involved.
 “We wanted to be sure we tried everything we could,” he said.

 “At the end of the day the decision was made, mutually,” to part ways, he said.
-“We value what they did, and we’ve really respected their passion for our mission … These are great people.
+“We value what they did, and we’ve really respected their passion for our mission. … These are great people.
 This is something that is heartbreaking for us.”

-Mento said that, while the future was uncertain, “the FONZ mission to save endangered animals and inspire the next generation of conservationists … in some form will continue.”
+Mento said that while the future was uncertain, “the FONZ mission to save endangered animals and inspire the next generation of conservationists … in some form will continue.”